thesofakillers/bLANS/README.md

 # bLANS: better LaTeX for ANS

 [ANS.app](https://ans.app/) is the satisfying grading platform.
-But sometimes typesetting math is not very satisfying.
+But sometimes typesetting math on ANS is not very satisfying.
 ANS uses its own flavour of markup which for typesetting [LaTeX](https://www.latex-project.org/) uses double dollar signs (\$\$) for inline equations and triple dollar signs (\$\$\$) for display equations.
 ANS has the extra quirk of not supporting line-breaks in LaTeX